Click through the slideshow to see more photos from Orange County Register photographers from Signing Day events throughout Orange County.

 This slideshow has been updated to include photos from Canyon, Capistrano Valley and Trabuco Hills.
 It also includes photos from Aliso Niguel, Beckman, JSerra, Laguna Beach, Mater Dei, Mission Viejo a

-A list of the Orange County athletes who signed their National Letter of Intent (or submitted a letter of commitment to an Ivy League school or military academy).
+A list of the Orange County athletes who signed their National Letter of Intent (or submitted a letter of commitment to an Ivy League school or military academy) during the Fall signing period.

 Click through the slideshow to see reader-submitted photos of Orange County athletes signing National Letters of Intent on Wednesday, Nov.
 12, 2014.